kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 * An optional host.
 In this example, no host is specified, so the rule applies to all inbound HTTP traffic through the IP address specified.
 If a host is provided (for example, foo.bar.com), the rules apply to that host.
-* A list of paths (for example, `/testpath`), each of which has an associated backend defined with a `service.Name` and a `service.Port.Name` or `service.Port.Number`.
+* A list of paths (for example, `/testpath`), each of which has an associated backend defined with a `service.name` and a `service.port.name` or `service.port.number`.
 Both the host and path must match the content of an incoming request before the load balancer directs traffic to the referenced Service.
-* A backend is a combination of Service and port names as described in the [Service doc](/docs/concepts/services-networking/service/) or a [custom resource backend](#resource-backends) by way of a CRD.
+* A backend is a combination of Service and port names as described in the [Service doc](/docs/concepts/services-networking/service/) or a [custom resource backend](#resource-backend) by way of a CRD.
 HTTP (and HTTPS) requests to the
   Ingress that matches the host and path of the rule are sent to the listed backend.

 A `defaultBackend` is often configured in an Ingress controller to service any requests that do not